 Infrastructure has been an area almost dominated by the large local infrastructure players in Brazil.
 The current landscape is changing, and there seems to be more opportunities for foreign companies to play a more active role.
-The new Government has elected infrastructure as one of the priorities and has also improved the rules to attract more investors.
+The Brazilian Government has elected infrastructure as one of the priorities and has also improved the rules to attract more investors.

 Eco-Charcoal for Steel Metallurgy

 Agroindustrial project for the production of ecological charcoal of high quality for steel metallurgy aplications from reforested native tree coconuts (Babacu, Macauba), with gain of carbon credits, in modules of 20,000 ha. with Brazilian government incentives and tax exemptions.

 Primary Steel Metallurgy (Fe, Mn, and other specialty minerals)

 Transformation (reduction) of ores to metals, from operating mines, in areas with accessible energy and logistics.
 This reduction to metals facilitates the logistics for export.
 Investment to be defined as a function of supply of the ores and pre-established export sales contracts.

 Atlantic Ocean Port and Multimodal Logistic Complex

 The Atlantic Port aims to be a significant engineering feat and important factor for the development of the State of Sao Paulo and of the Brazilian Industrial System.
 It integrates the marketing logistics, the operational activities, and delivery of cargo to domestic and international markets.